-For more than 60 years, the pacemaker (the little contraption implanted in the chest to send electrical impulses to the heart) has done its job, producing a little beating in hearts that they couldn't make on their own.
+For more than 60 years the pacemaker (the little contraption implanted in the chest to send electrical impulses to the heart) has done its homework, producing a little beating in hearts that they couldn't do on their own.

 The device has prolonged the life of many patients (in its "extreme" version, The ECMO, even pauses death).
-Even the best of pacemakers ignores a simple fact, however: Healthy hearts don't beat as accurate as metronomes.
+Even the best of pacemakers, however, ignore a simple fact: Healthy hearts don't beat as accurate as metronomes.
 They accelerate when we inhale, they decelerate when we exhale.
-Based on this natural variation called "respiratory sinus arrhythmiaScientists around the world are making a bionic pacemaker.
+Based on this natural variation called "respiratory sinus arrhythmia"Scientists around the world are making a bionic pacemaker.

-“Devices have to listen to feedback from the body.
+“Devices have to listen to body feedback.
 We need smarter tools, " says Julian Paton, professor at the University of Bristol in England and head of several researches in this field.

 In a paper published this week on the Journal of Physiology, Paton and his colleagues describe a bionic pacemaker that follows the heart's natural rhythms, compensating for fatigued ones more efficiently.